DSgenes/Corporate-Business-Performance-Insights/README.md

   due to the lack of effective analytics the company faced a major loss in Latin America.

   Senior executives of this company have decided to invest in a data analytics project and have assigned a team for this work.

+# Tasks :
+# Finance View :
+  Show Profit and loss statement to understand financial performance across Markets, Products, Customers etc.

+# Sales View :
+  Show Top/Bottom Customers along with Key Metrics.
+A matrix would be preferable to understand their performance

+# Marketing View :
+  Same as Sales View but for Products

+# Supply Chain :
+  Reliability, Forecast Accuracy in a view to understand SC Performance

+# Executive View :
+  Integrated view of key insights for executives.
+(More details TBD)